Behaviour

 How does the gut-brain axis influence stress behaviours?

-You might be surprised to learn that frequent display of stress signals can be linked to your dog's internal health.
-There is a well-documented link between the gut and the brain, known as the gut-brain axis.
-A balanced microbiome is essential for the production of neurotransmitters like serotonin, which regulates mood.
+You might be surprised to learn that frequent stress signals may also be influenced by your dog's internal health.
+There is a recognised link between the gut and the brain, often referred to as the gut-brain axis.
+A balanced microbiome may help support normal neurotransmitter function and emotional resilience.

-When clients ask me for the best way to support a nervous dog, I tell them to look beyond just training.
+When clients ask me for the best way to support a nervous dog, I tell them to look beyond training alone.
 Many popular supplements on the UK market are incomplete, offering only a single calming ingredient.
-In my clinical experience, this single-ingredient approach fails to address the full complexity of dog gut health and mood.
+In my clinical experience, that single-ingredient approach does not reflect the full complexity of dog gut health and mood.

-This is precisely why I formulated the Juno vet-developed all-in-one supplement to provide a complete solution.
-It includes specific probiotics and calming ingredients to support the gut-brain connection, helping dogs maintain a calmer disposition naturally.
+This is precisely why I formulated the Juno vet-developed all-in-one supplement to provide broader support.
+It includes targeted ingredients to support the gut-brain connection, helping dogs maintain calmer, more resilient day-to-day wellbeing.
+That said, supplements are not a cure, and they tend to work best alongside training and environmental support.

-Key Takeaway: Supporting your dog's gut health with a comprehensive supplement can positively influence their resilience to stress.
+Key Takeaway: Supporting your dog's gut health may help support their resilience to stress, especially when combined with good behavioural management.

 Could pain be the underlying cause of these signals?

-Sometimes, lip licking and yawning are not about social anxiety but physical discomfort.
+Sometimes, lip licking and yawning are not about social anxiety at all, but physical discomfort.
 Chronic low-level pain acts as a constant stressor, lowering a dog's patience and increasing their reliance on self-soothing behaviours.

-By managing the pain, we often see the anxiety behaviours disappear.
+By managing the pain, we often see the anxiety-related behaviours ease.
 It is vital to rule out medical causes before assuming a behaviour is purely psychological.

-Key Takeaway: Persistent stress signals in older dogs or after activity can often be an indicator of hidden physical pain.
+Key Takeaway: Persistent stress signals in older dogs, or after activity, can sometimes indicate hidden physical pain.

 What are other common appeasement gestures?

 Lip licking and yawning rarely happen in isolation.
-They are part of a ladder of communication often referred to in ethology.
-Recognising the accompanying signals can help you build a better picture of how your dog is feeling.
+They are part of a broader ladder of communication.
+Recognising the accompanying signals can help you build a clearer picture of how your dog is feeling.

-Other common dog appeasement gestures include looking away (turning the head to the side), moving slowly, lifting one paw, or sniffing the ground unexpectedly.
-These are all polite ways dogs try to de-escalate a situation without aggression.
+Other common dog appeasement gestures include looking away, moving slowly, lifting one paw, or sniffing the ground unexpectedly.
+These are all polite ways dogs try to de-escalate a situation without aggression, and they are an important part of understanding behaviour.

-For example, if you ask your dog to "sit" and they look away and lick their lips, they aren't being stubborn.
-They might be confused or feeling too much pressure from your tone of voice.
+For example, if you ask your dog to sit and they look away and lick their lips, they are not necessarily being stubborn.
+They may be confused or feeling too much pressure from your tone of voice.

 When should I seek professional help?

-While occasional displacement behaviours are normal, a dog that is constantly licking their lips or yawning may be suffering from chronic anxiety.
-If these behaviours interfere with their daily life, or if they escalate to growling, professional support is needed.
+While occasional displacement behaviours are normal, a dog that is constantly licking their lips or yawning may be struggling with chronic anxiety.
+If these behaviours interfere with daily life, or if they escalate to growling, professional support is needed.

 I recommend consulting a qualified behaviourist if you cannot identify the trigger.
-Additionally, for dogs prone to general nervousness, looking at their diet and supplementation is a great first step.
-Ensuring they have the right probiotics for anxiety support can make a significant difference to their baseline stress levels.
+Additionally, for dogs prone to general nervousness, looking at their diet and supplementation can be a helpful first step.
+Ensuring they have the right probiotics for anxiety support may make a meaningful difference to their baseline stress levels.

-In severe cases, these signals can be precursors to separation anxiety or noise phobias.
-Catching them early, when they are just whispers, is far easier than treating established fears.
+In more severe cases, these signals can be early signs of separation anxiety or noise phobias.
+Catching them early, when they are still whispers, is far easier than treating established fears.

-Key Takeaway: Frequent stress signals indicate a dog is struggling to cope and warrants a veterinary check-up or behavioural assessment.
+Key Takeaway: Frequent stress signals can indicate that a dog is struggling to cope and may warrant a veterinary check-up or behavioural assessment.

 Why does my dog lick the air when I scratch him?

 This is often a reflex rather than a stress signal.
-If you find a "sweet spot," usually on the back or side, your dog may involuntarily lick the air or kick their leg.
-This is generally a sign of enjoyment or an itch being scratched, distinct from the nervous lip flick of anxiety.
+If you find a sweet spot, usually on the back or side, your dog may involuntarily lick the air or kick their leg.
+This is generally a sign of enjoyment or an itch being scratched, and is quite different from the nervous lip flick seen with anxiety.

 Do dogs yawn when they are happy?

 Dogs can yawn when they are excited or anticipating something good, like a walk.
-This is still a form of arousal or "eustress" (positive stress).
-However, a relaxed, happy dog typically has a soft mouth and loose body language, unlike the tense posture seen with stress yawns.
+This is still a form of arousal or positive stress.
+However, a relaxed, happy dog usually has a soft mouth and loose body language, unlike the tenser posture often seen with stress yawns.

 Why does my dog lick his lips before bed?